-Most security-focused apps have In order to keep up to date with the been developed for Google's mobile latest security patches, it is important operating system Android, however there are increasingly options available for Apple's iOS, while the Windows Phone system has largely been Operating system updates can be bypassed by the security developers done by checking for the appropriate community.
-All of the apps mentioned section in your phone's Settings pages, created anxiety about having sensitive below are available for Android, and conversations when mobile phones where there are iOS versions they will
+Most security-focused apps have been developed for Google's mobile operating system Android, however there are increasingly options available for Apple's iOS, while the Windows Phone system has largely been bypassed by the security developers community.
+All of the apps mentioned below are available for Android, and where there are iOS versions they will be mentioned.